zksync-association/zk-governance/templates/tpp_template_token_governor.md

 ## Accountability Framework

 Specify what methods will hold the program, operations, and participants accountable for their commitments.
-For example, this can include items such as an Accountability Council, Token Streaming Terms, KYC or reputation staking.
+For example, this can include items such as an Accountability Council, Token Streaming Terms, KYC, reputation, and/or staking.

 Describe what accountability mechanisms guard how ZK Tokens are used, distributed, and returned based on the Token Program’s performance.